Dorjee Zong Nunnery

 At present, the nunnery is very small and basic and seeks to provide education and guide the nuns in community service.
 The nunnery was accepted into the Tibetan Nuns Project’s sponsorship program in 2009.

-Currently, there are 19 nuns at the nunnery.
-The eldest are in their late 80s, while the youngest is 5.
-The youngest nuns are provided primary education at the nunnery up to Grade 5.
-Around 9 other nuns have completed their Grade 5 education at the nunnery and, thanks to the generous donors of a school bus, will be attending classes at the government school 6 miles away.
+Currently, there are 20 nuns at the nunnery.
+The eldest are in their 90s, while the youngest are provided primary education at the nunnery up to Grade 5.
+Around 9 nuns have completed their Grade 5 education at the nunnery and, thanks to the generous donors of a school bus, now attend classes at the government school 6 miles away.